Risk-based Treatment Assignment

 A subset of the prognostic and clinical factors discussed below is used for the initial stratification of children with ALL for treatment assignment.
 (Refer to the Prognostic (risk) groups under clinical evaluation section of this summary for brief descriptions of the prognostic groupings currently applied in ongoing clinical trials in the United States.)

-(Refer to the Prognostic Factors in Recurrent Childhood ALL section of this summary for information about important prognostic factors at relapse.)Prognostic Factors Affecting Risk-based Treatment
+(Refer to the Prognostic Factors After First Relapse of Childhood ALL section of this summary for information about important prognostic factors at relapse.)Prognostic Factors Affecting Risk-based Treatment

 Patient characteristics affecting prognosis